-Your baby is officially a fetus!
-He can now make tiny movements thanks to his equally tiny muscles on his hands and feet.
+Your baby can now make tiny movements, thanks to the equally tiny muscles on his/her hands and feet.
 As for you, loss of appetite may lead to weight loss, though you may need loose-fitting clothes thanks to your ever-expanding belly.
-Go ahead and shop if you must--it may be the best therapy to keep things off certain discomforts you may be feeling.

 In this week by week pregnancy guide, you’ll learn that:

-- Your little one is no longer an embryo but a fetus–yes, a living, breathing, growing baby in your womb.
+- Your little one is no longer an embryo but a foetus—yes, a living, breathing, growing baby in your womb.

-- His facial features are forming quickly.
-He looks less like a tadpole and more like a person.
-His head and neck more are erect and show up during the scans.
+- Facial features are forming quickly.
+He/she looks less like a tadpole and more like a person.
+The head and neck are more erect and show up during the scans.

-- His heartbeat is detectable through ultrasounds at the gynaecologist.
-His heart has finished dividing into four chambers and the valves are beginning to form.
+- Your baby’s heartbeat is detectable through ultrasound.
+His/her heart has finished dividing into four chambers and the valves are beginning to form.

 - Other organs such as the liver and spleen are developing.

-- His embryonic tail at the bottom of the spinal cord is completely gone.
+- The embryonic tail at the bottom of the spinal cord is completely gone at pregnancy week 9.

-- This little one might get caught in action during ultrasounds, too, moving his arms and legs.
+- This little one might get caught in action during ultrasounds, too, moving his/her arms and legs.
 But it’s still too early to feel movements yet.

 - Morning sickness hits you all day long!
 Whoever termed it as “morning sickness” just didn’t get it right.
 Some of us sail through the first trimester with nary a sign (Lucky you!).
 But take heart, there are ways to beat the nausea.

 - Fatigue, backaches, inability to focus, loss of appetite, or maybe even weight loss (Yes, it’s possible!) may have taken over, as your body adjusts to the new baby developing within.